A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Application of Trained Deep Neural Network

-Furthermore, it is interesting to point out that the trained DNN favored the pole-based interpretation, with a large percentage of predictions falling under label (1).
+Furthermore, it is interesting to point out that the trained DNN models favor the pole-based interpretation, with a large percentage of predictions falling under the configuration of one pole in the [$bt$]-sheet.
 That is, the peak found below the $\Sigma_c^+\bar{D}^0$ threshold is most likely produced by an isolated pole in the second Riemann sheet.
 This result conforms with the expected line shape where the peak appears below the threshold when the pole is in the $[bt]$-sheet.
-Moreover, recall our observation in section~\ref{sec:uniformization} that pole-based enhancements generally have a narrower width (FWHM) compared to the triangle and can fit the experimental uncertainties better.
-This may be one of the reasons why it is preferred by the DNN.
+Moreover, recall our observation in section~\ref{sec:uniformization} that pole-based enhancements generally have a narrower and asymmetric width compared to the triangle.
+This is one of the possible reasons why it is preferred by the DNN.
 Thus, naively speaking, a hadronic molecule interpretation corresponding to the label (1) classification may be inferred from our result as being the most favorable, which is indeed the case being argued by multiple studies \cite{Chen:2019bip,Cheng:2019obk,Du:2019pij}.
 However, it has already been shown in \cite{Santos:2023gfh} that such line shape is prone to ambiguous pole structure since it can also be produced by three poles distributed in each unphysical Riemann sheet.
 Addressing this ambiguity requires careful treatment where the contribution from the off-diagonal elements of the $S$-matrix must be included.
-Such a task is currently beyond the scope of the present study.
+A more rigorous probing of the pole structure of $P_\psi^N(4312)^+$ was recently addressed in \cite{Santos:2024bqr}.

-Lastly, we note that even if two different probability distributions were used to produce the experimental line shapes used for inference, the results in both cases remain consistent.
+Lastly, we also note that different probability distributions were employed in the bootstrapping process to generate the experimental line shapes used for inference.
+Remarkably, the results remained consistent across all cases.
 This demonstrates that the inference drawn from the trained DNN is robust and does not depend on how the inference dataset is generated from the experimental data.
-Therefore, to reiterate, using our deep learning framework, we have reached a similar conclusion with previous analysis that the triangle singularity may in fact be confidently ruled out for the $P_\psi^N(4312)^+$ state.
+Therefore, to reiterate, our deep learning framework supports conclusions from previous analyses, indicating that the triangle singularity can indeed be ruled out as an explanation for the $P_\psi^N(4312)^+$ state.